jovial_svg 1.1.24 copy "jovial_svg: ^1.1.24" to clipboard

 However, there are a large number of (quite beautiful!)
 SVG assets for static images that generally stay within the bounds of SVG 1.1.
 SVG Tiny 1.2 is a reasonable collection of the most important parts of SVG 1.1 -- it was intended as such (though it has since been essentially abandoned).
 One of the challenges in developing this kind of library is deciding which features are essential, and which are gold-plating that are not in wide use.
 For this library, informed guesses were necessary at some points; SVG Tiny provided a solid starting point that a group of experts put considerable thought behind.

-If you come across an SVG asset that falls within the scope of this library, but that doesn't render, please try to narrow down what support would be needed in the library, and submit an image that correctly uses that feature in any bug report.
+If you come across an SVG asset that falls within the scope of this library, but that doesn't render, please try to narrow down what support would be needed in the library, and submit an image that correctly uses that feature in any enhancement request.
 Contributions can be considered too -- and the binary format has plenty of room for extensibility.

 For the binary format, it is a goal to ensure that new versions of the library continue to read old files.
 Old versions of the library do not need to read new .si files, however - the library can simply fail when it detects a newer file version number. .si files are intended to be bundled as application resources alongside the library, and not used as a publication format.